vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 signature graph, including the things that were being used to cheat Authenticode in the first place.

-Sealing appears to be an unathenticated attribute itself which contains a signature, same for the timestamp.
+Sealing appears to be an unauthenticated attribute itself which contains a signature, same for the timestamp.
 It wold seem that sealing is, in a strange way, Authenticode for Authenticode.
 The difference being is that a sealing signature has no concept of unauthenticated attributes, and it uses the